dyakonoff/cuba-validation-examples/README.md

 * Validation logic is concentrated near your domain model: defining value, method, bean constraint is done in a natural way that allows to bring OOP approach to the next level.
 * Bean Validation standard gives you tens of [validation annotations out of the box](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#validator-defineconstraints-spec), like: `@NotNull`, `@Size`, `@Min`, `@Max`, `@Pattern`, `@Email`, `@Past`, less standard like `@URL`, `@Length`, mighty `@ScriptAssert` and many others.
 * You are not limited by predefined constraints and can define your own constraint annotations.
-You can make a new annotation also, by combining couple others or make a brand new one and define a Java class that will be served as a validator.<br />For example, looking at our previous example we can define a class-level annotation `@ValidPassportNumber` to check that passport number follows right format which depends from the country field value.
+You can make a new annotation also, by combining couple others or make a brand new one and define a Java class that will be served as a validator.<br />For example, looking at our previous example we can define a class-level annotation `@ValidPassportNumber` to check that passport number follows right format which depends from the `country` field value.
 * You can put constraints not just on fields and classes, but also on methods and method parameters.
 This is called **“validation by contract”** and is the topic of the later section.

 [CUBA Platform](https://www.cuba-platform.com/) (as some other frameworks) calls these bean validations automatically when user submits the data, so user would get the error message instantly if validation fails and you don’t need to worry about running these bean validators manually.

 Let’s take a look at the passport number example once again, but this time we’d like to add couple additional constraints on the entity:

 * Person name should have length of 2 or more and be a well-formed name.
-Regexp is quite complex, but Charles Ogier de Batz de Castelmore Comte d'Artagnan passes the check and R2D2 does not :) ;
+Regexp is quite complex, but *"Charles Ogier de Batz de Castelmore Comte d'Artagnan"* passes the check and *R2D2* does not :) ;
 * Person height should be in interval: 0 < height <= 300 centimeters;
 * Email string should be a properly formatted email address.